raphael-group/lazac-copy-number/README.md

 ### Input format

-The input format for *breaked* consists of copy number profiles and Newick trees on the profiles.
+The input format for *lazac* consists of copy number profiles and Newick trees on the profiles.
 The format for a copy number profile is a CSV consisting of at least five columns named `node`, `chrom`, `start`, `end`, and `cn_X`.
 In particular, `node` is the name of the